Add a Flow as an Action on a Record

 - In the Salesforce Mobile and Lightning Experience Actions section, click override the predefined actions if present.

-- Select Mobile & Lightning Actions in the palette, and then drag your action to the Salesforce Mobile and Lightning Experience Actions section.
+- Select Mobile & Lightning Actions in the palette, and then drag Enter Flow Action to the Salesforce Mobile and Lightning Experience Actions section.

 - Click Save.

 Test Your Flow

 Now let's make sure everything's working as we expect.
 From the App Launcher ( ) find and select the Sales app, click Edge Communications, then open a contact record.

 Notice that the page-level action menu includes Enter Flow Action.
 (You may need to click the down arrow to see Enter Flow Action.)
 That's the one we created.
 Let's see the flow action...in action.
 Click Enter Flow Action.

 The flow opens up in a separate window.
 Notice that the title shown isn't the name of the flow, “Sample Flow”.
 It's the label we gave the action, “Enter Flow Action”.
 We kept the names different here to show you what’s what.
 When you create flow actions for your own use cases, we recommend entering the flow label as your action's label.